lab-79/dspec/README.md

    Datomic `ref`s).
 6. Integrates with a nice way to add or retract from a Datomic db schema when these semantic schema definitions change.
-7. Make it easy to extract specific *kinds* of entities.
+7. (Done) Make it easy to extract specific *kinds* of entities.
+8. (Done) Conveniently detect what interfaces an entity satisfies.
-8. (Done) Support polymorphism.
+9. (Done) Support polymorphism.
-9. Small code base.
+10. Small code base.
-10. Simple design.
+11. Simple design.

 ## Getting started